 and not holding fast to the head, from whom the entire body, being supplied and held together by the joints and ligaments, grows with a growth which is from God.Colossians 2:19(NASB)

 This verse of Scripture is part of a passage that denounces a range of heretical teachings and lays out the criteria for living a high and holy life in Christ Jesus.
-It seeks to prevent these believers from becoming captive to false teachings or duped by deceptive philosophies, while encouraging them to develop an inner, spiritual and sacrificial life in Him.
+It seeks to prevent these believers from becoming captive to false teachings or duped by deceptive philosophies, while encouraging them to develop an inner, spiritual, and sacrificial life in Him.

 Paul first mentions the dangers of Gnosticism, which promotes salvation through a secret or hidden knowledge for a few initiated elite people, but which denies that Christ is fully God yet fully Man.
 He further highlights the problem of Legalism, which insists that good works are added as an additional requirement for salvation, rather than recognising that Christ's finished work at Calvary is sufficient.

-He denounces Asceticism and severe self-discipline as a means of gaining God's favour, rather than salvation being a free gift of God's grace, by faith in the finished work of Christ Jesus.
-And in these verses, Paul strongly condemns Mysticism and the worship of angels with its emphasis on extra-biblical dreams, visions, feelings, experiences and new revelations as being required for true salvation and spirituality.
+He denounces Asceticism and severe self-discipline as a means of gaining God's favour, rather than salvation being a free gift of God's grace by faith in the finished work of Christ Jesus.
+And in these verses, Paul strongly condemns Mysticism and the worship of angels, with its emphasis on extra-biblical dreams, visions, feelings, experiences, and new revelations as being required for true salvation and spirituality.

-Let no one keep on defrauding you of your glorious prize by delighting in self-abasement, false humility or giving undue honour to angelic beings Paul cautions the Colossians.
-He warns against those who engage in false spirituality by adopting an ascetic life-style or developing a passion for a fabricated humbleness and the worship of angels – which sadly robs believers of their heavenly reward.
+"Let no one keep on defrauding you of your glorious prize by delighting in self-abasement, false humility or giving undue honour to angelic beings," Paul cautions the Colossians.
+He warns against those who engage in false spirituality, by adopting an ascetic life-style or developing a passion for a fabricated humbleness and the worship of angels, which sadly robs believers of their heavenly reward.
 Paul points out that when these or other false doctrines are added to Christianity or used as a substitute for the truth, they cause us to become inexcusably carnal, fleshly minded, and self-inflated without cause, because we are not holding fast to JESUS, the Head.

-Christ is the one from whom all members of His body gains their strength.
+Christ is the one from whom all members of His Body gains their strength.
 It is by Him that we are supplied with the strength to mature and grow.
-Christ is the Head of the Body and we are all members of His Body – which means that JESUS is the One Who is building us together in Himself and knitting us together in His love.
+Christ is the Head of the Body and we are all members of His Body, which means that JESUS is the One Who is building us together in Himself and knitting us together in His love.

 We are sustained by our vital connection with our living Head, for without Him we fail to grow in grace and produce much fruit to the glory of God.
-May we never forget that Jesus Himself reminded us I am the Vine.
+May we never forget that Jesus Himself reminded us: "I am the Vine.
 You are the branches.
-If a man remains in Me and I in him, he will bear much fruit and God will be glorified – but without Me you can do nothing.
+If a man remains in Me and I in him, he will bear much fruit and God will be glorified, but without Me you can do nothing."